 AFTER THE KEY INFORMANT INTERVIEW

 Take a moment to determine if more information is needed.
 Follow up with questions that may be useful in gaining more insight or closing any gaps on the issue(s) discussed.
-It is important to make sure you have captured everything needed from your key informants.
+It is important to make sure you have captured everything you need from your key informants.

 Discuss next steps with your key informants and share how the data will be used.
-As you begin to consolidate your data, you may recognize gaps where partners can assist.
+As you begin to consolidate your data, you may recognize gaps that your partners can help you fill.
 This can include providing connections to additional contacts, resources to support improvements, and sharing related data and information.
 Be sure to follow up and delegate specific action items as needed to your key informants.

 Send a personal thank you to your key informants for their time and consider providing a token of gratitude, such as a reusable bag, water bottle, or pen.